35 Uniquely New York Experiences That Shouldn’t Be Missed

 As you’ll see in the video above, you’ll also find plenty of cheeky signs from the Parks Department along the trail that will put a smile on your face!

-The New York Public Library isn’t on everyone’s NYC itinerary, so we can say it’s one of the unusual things to do in Manhattan.
+The New York Public Library isn’t on everyone’s NYC itinerary, so we can say it’s one of the more unusual things to do in Manhattan.

-Though the New York Public Library has tons of locations throughout the city, the Stephen A. Schwarzman Building on Fifth Avenue is the grandest of them all.
+Though it has tons of locations throughout the city, the Stephen A. Schwarzman Building on Fifth Avenue is the grandest of them all.

-You can also peruse rotating exhibits featuring highlights from the library’s vast collection; past exhibits have featured Broadway producer and director Harold Prince, the original Winnie the Pooh characters, and artifacts from the Stonewall Uprising.
+You can also peruse rotating exhibits featuring highlights from the library’s vast collection.
+Past exhibits have featured Broadway producer and director Harold Prince, the original Winnie the Pooh characters, and artifacts from the Stonewall Uprising.

 Manhattan’s most iconic urban oasis is full of unique sights, like an ancient Egyptian obelisk (Cleopatra’s Needle) and Belvedere Castle, a picturesque Gothic tower overlooking a pond.

 Check out the video above to see some of the waterfalls, trees, and ravines you’ll find on a hike through the park.
-Visiting is truly one of the best things to do on the Upper East Side and Upper West Side!

 Located just off the Oyster Bar, this hall features acoustic arches that carry even the softest sounds over the hum of one of America’s busiest train stations.